 Beavers (Melancholics) are perfectionistic by nature.
 They thrive on details and order.
 They think things through and often see aspects others don’t because of their willingness to look closely and deeply into matters.

-Melancholy people want it “the right way.”
+Melancholy children want it “the right way.”

 A BLEND OF TWO